sonalparab/hangman/README.md

 * Only one game of collab and competitive mode can be run at the same time, meaning multiple collab or multiple competitive game can not be run at once
 * Sometimes there is a delay between turns in competitive mode
+* Client can quit at anytime (Tried signal handler to fix this, but introduced a lot of problems.)
+* Some words in the dictionary have special unicode characters such as é that we don't accept.